 For any big or small mobile business, there are things to consider that traditional physical storefronts don’t need to worry about.
 For instance, you may need to pay fees or apply for permits to park your vehicle in certain locations, particularly large public events.
 You will also want to be aware of any local laws regarding mobile businesses.
 In some cities, there may be limitations on where you can park or operate from, and how long you can stay in one location.

-Another important consideration for any mobile business is insurance.
+Another important consideration is mobile business insurance.
 Like most businesses, a mobile business should have general liability insurance to protect against a customer getting injured while visiting the business.
 Also, unlike many traditional businesses, a mobile business will require commercial auto insurance since they will have a vehicle on the road being used for business purposes.
 Many mobile business owners also choose to have contents insurance, which provides coverage in case merchandise is stolen or damaged.

 Last but not least, any mobile business owner should remember how fickle the weather can be.
 After all, it’s tough to attract people to a mobile business in the rain, or the snow.
-But if you can to tolerate the occasional bad-weather day and meet some of the other unique challenges of operating a mobile business, running a mobile business can be a fun and rewarding business opportunity for an entrepreneur.
+But if you can to tolerate the occasional bad-weather day and meet some of the other unique challenges of operating a mobile business, running a mobile business can be a fun and rewarding mobile business opportunity for an entrepreneur.